 Please reach out to our talented legal team for help understanding whether an IGT is suitable for you.
 We can look at your unique situation and help you determine whether you should create an IGT for the most benefits in leaving behind your legacy.
 Reach out to us right away for a free consultation at (516)-928-6594.

 What is an Irrevocable Gift Trust?

-Irrevocable gift trusts allow you to retain some control of your assets while gifting them to someone else during your lifetime.
+An irrevocable gifting trust allow you to retain some control of your assets while gifting them to someone else during your lifetime.
 Your trust account will be managed by your chosen trustee, which could be a spouse, sibling, adult child, or close friend.

-With an IGT, your beneficiaries can enjoy the assets in the trust while you are still living.
+With an irrevocable gifting trust, your beneficiaries can enjoy the assets in the trust while you are still living.
 For example, they can reside in a house you gift to them or use the funds in the trust.
 The trustee carries out the terms under which assets can be accessed according to your instructions.
 If your gift is made to your spouse, you can easily use the assets yourself.

 What Are the Advantages of an Irrevocable Gift Trust?

 - Tax advantages – IGTs offer estate tax advantages because they are excluded from the grantor’s estate.
 They are also protected from being depleted due to income taxes since you can directly pay any taxes owed with your yearly tax payment at your personal tax rate, rather than paying them out of the trust itself at the compressed trust rate.